jocelynmutso/documentation-test/src/markdown/003_dialob_expression_language:_(DEL)/010_writing_visibility_and_requirement rules.md

 * Requirement rules determine whether a question must be answered before proceeding to the next page or completing the form.
 * Each page, group, list item, and question can have maximum of **one** visibility rule.
 * Each page, group, list item, and question can have **multiple** requirement rules.
+* For further examples of visibility rules in a list, see [Setting visibility rules for list items](/001_advanced_operations/000_lists/list-visibility)

 ---